 The District Councils maintain their duties under the Land Drainage Act.
 They have specific powers for:

-- Implementing and maintaining flood defences on ordinary watercourses which are not the responsibility of the Internal Drainage Board, including clearing blocked watercourses as specified in the Land Drainage Act
+- Implementing and maintaining flood defences on ordinary watercourses which are not the responsibility of the Internal Drainage Board.

 - The preparation of development plans and making decisions on planning applications based on planning policy